 - Have you heard about the gut-brain connection?
 Yes, this is a thing.
 90-95% of your serotonin is made in the gut.
 Most importantly, serotonin is the number one neurotransmitter in charge of mood regulation.
 Being deficient in serotonin can lead to depression and anxiety-related conditions.
 Where does gluten fit into this?
 Yet again, gluten potentially damages the gut.
 In fact, it is ought to be poorly digested and therefore potentially leads to bacteria and yeast overgrowth.
 The latter could be responsible for reducing serotonin production.
 In contrast, the bacteria produced causes chemicals to mimic neurotransmitters.
 Through getting into the brain they have the ability to facilitate mood swings, depression, and anxiety.

 To wrap this up, please note that gluten is a protein that can linger in our bodies for over six months.
 Therefore, there is no such thing as being gluten-free one day and consuming gluten on another day.
 However, please do not simply swap your diet to a diet consisting of foods from the gluten-free aisle of your supermarket.
 The foods sold there most likely contain an overload of artificial sugars, increased amounts of fat and highly processed ingredients.
 Simply stick to your plant-based whole foods diet and you will be fine.
 In the end, you can refer to carbohydrates from buckwheat, gluten-free oats, millet, and rice to substitute for the gluten-containing grains in your favorite dishes.

-(Reference: Non-coeliac gluten sensitivity, Intestinal cell damage and systemic immune activation in individuals reporting sensitivity to wheat in the absence of coeliac disease, The gluten, gut, and thyroid connection, What is gluten?, Celiac disease)
+(Reference: Non-coeliac gluten sensitivity, Intestinal cell damage and systemic immune activation in individuals reporting sensitivity to wheat in the absence of coeliac disease, The gluten, gut, and thyroid connection, Celiac disease)